builtree/simulate/docs/contributing.md

 #### Adding a new Simulation:

-1. Discuss the idea first on [gitter](https://gitter.im/codEd-org/simulate#) or just open an issue with the template.
+1. Got an idea?
+Discuss the idea on [gitter](https://gitter.im/codEd-org/simulate#) or just open an issue with this [template](https://github.com/cod-ed/simulate/issues/new?assignees=&labels=enhancement%2C+new+simulation%2C+simulations&template=simulation-request.md&title=simulation%3A+%5BSIMULATION+TITLE%5D).
+If the maintainers find it interesting, the issue will be labeled accepted.
+If you want to work on it and don't know how to implement it yet, we'll help you get it done.
-2. Discuss with the maintainers and get a simulation ID assigned.
+2. Even if you don't have an idea but are interested in working on one, checkout the [accepted simulation ideas](https://github.com/cod-ed/simulate/issues?q=is%3Aopen+is%3Aissue+label%3Aaccepted+label%3A%22new+simulation%22) and get assigned.
-3. Build your simulation and open a PR!
+3. You can start working now!
+Make sure you ask for help when needed, it's okay to get stuck.

 ---